AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

 bin/magento setup:rollback [-c|--code-file="<filename>"] [-m|--media-file="<filename>"] [-d|--db-file="<filename>"]
 ```

-where `<filename>` is the name of the backup file located in `<magento_root>/var/backups`.
+Where `<filename>` is the name of the backup file in the `<app_root>/var/backups` directory.
 To display a list of backup files, enter `magento info:backups:list`

 >[!WARNING]
 >
 >This command deletes the specified files or the database before restoring them.
 For example, the `--media-file` option deletes media assets under the `pub/media` directory before restoring from the specified rollback file.
-Make sure you have made no changes to the file system or database that you want to keep before using this command.
+Make sure you have not changed the file system or database that you want to keep before using this command.

 >[!NOTE]
 >